phaserjs/phaser/README.md

 * Destroying an object with an input handler during its onDown event would throw Signals dispatch errors (thanks @jflowers45, fix #746)
 * Circle.distance used an incorrect Math call if you wanted a rounded distance value (thanks @OpherV, fix #745)
 * Point.distance used an incorrect Math call if you wanted a rounded distance value (thanks @OpherV, fix #745)
+* P2.Body.loadPolygon has been updated to correct center of mass issues (thanks @georgiee, fix #749)

 ### ToDo